-President Biden revoked the earlier Trump Executive Order allowing bomb trains, but the rule still stands — and must be rescinded in the name of public safety.
+President Biden revoked the earlier Trump Executive Order allowing bomb trains and the rule allowing bomb trains will be temporarily suspended starting at the end of October, 2023, but the rule still stands — and must be rescinded in the name of public safety.

 The White House tasked Secretary of Transportation Pete Buttigieg with reviewing rail transport of liquefied natural gas.
 Buttigieg told Congressional interviewers that he would make the review a priority.